RalfiSlask/Cubeia-Code-Challenge/README.md

 ## Challenge Description

 This is a code challenge to build a casino lobby on a limited amount of time.
-The focus is mainly on logic and experience with React and a lite bit of UX.
+The focus is mainly on logic and experience with React and a litle bit of UX.
 Orders is to fetch API and be able to filter games by studios, categories and currencies.
 These are connected to each other in the json data.

 ## Features